atropos-null/LS/py119/the_twenty.md

 ### Problem 10

 Create a function that takes a string of digits as an argument and returns the number of even-numbered substrings that can be formed.
 For example, in the case of `'1432'`, the even-numbered substrings are `'14'`, `'1432'`, `'4'`, `'432'`, `'32'`, and `'2'`, for a total of 6 substrings.
+Identical to Triangular Iteration #3.

 If a substring occurs more than once, you should count each occurrence as a separate substring.